-Despite being in the market for offering information on renewable energy, where even several providers of maps containing information on renewable energy or offering information on renewable energy, for example reegle (reegle, n.d.), REN21 (REN21, 2015), REEEP (REEEP, 2015) or SWERA (OpenEI, n.d.-a) exist, there is no direct competitor of the Global Atlas as Ali (interview, July 7th, 2015) points out.
+Despite the existence of several providers of maps containing information on renewable energy, for example reegle (reegle, n.d.), REN21 (REN21, 2015), REEEP (REEEP, 2015) or SWERA (OpenEI, n.d.-a) exist, there is no direct competitor of the Global Atlas according Ali (interview, July 7th, 2015).
 The Global Atlas is offering resource mapping information, where as REN21 or REEEP are groups focusing on implementing the best policies on renewable energy to every institution.
-Hence, their map displays all the results of the policies, For example, the amount of electricity produced by the country compared to its fed-in-tariffs.
-Reegle on the other hand, focuses on clean energy, i.e. to show where clean energy (renewable energy) is produced as well as to provide information on how the energy is produced and how the policies are (reegle, n.d.).
+Hence, their map displays all the results of the policies, including the amount of electricity produced by the country as compared to its fed-in-tariffs.
+Reegle, on the other hand, focuses on clean energy, i.e. to show where clean energy (renewable energy) is produced as well as to provide information on how the energy is produced and how the policies should be defined (reegle, n.d.).
 The closest provider of information on the availability of renewable resources and therefore the biggest competing institution is SWERA (Solar and Wind Resource Assessment).
-SWERA is a program started in 2001 by the United Nation Environment Program (UNEP) in order to bring together data sets on renewable energy as well as analysis tool to analyze the data sets (OpenEI, n.d.-a).
-Compared to the Global Atlas, SWERA is much older than the Atlas in terms of both the program itself and the data sets.
-Additionally, SWERA is as not a worldwide program as the Global Atlas is (A. O. Ali, interview, July 7th, 2015).
-Especially for providing information about the potential of renewable energy, the stakeholder will always want to have the newest data available to them (P. Kenol, interview, August 6th, 2015).
-Additionally, the data sets published by SWERA are already included and complemented with other resource maps and analysis tools.
+SWERA is a program started in 2001 by the United Nation Environment Program, (UNEP) in order to bring together data on renewable energy as well as analysis tool to analyze the data (OpenEI, n.d.-a).
+Compared to the Global Atlas, SWERA is much older than the Atlas in terms of both the program itself and the data.
+Additionally, SWERA is as not a worldwide program as the Global Atlas is (A. O. Ali, interview, July 7, 2015).
+Particularly in providing information about the potential of renewable energy, the stakeholder will always want to have the newest data available to them (P. Kenol, interview, August 6, 2015).
+Additionally, the data sets published by SWERA is already included and inclusive of other resource maps and analytical tools.

 Another program providing information on renewable energy resource mapping is OpenEI (Open Energy Info) (OpenEI, n.d.-b).
-This platform is constructed as a wiki-page where everyone can upload his or her information on renewable energy information.
+This platform is constructed as a wiki-page where everyone can upload his or her information on renewable energy.
 One can even upload new datasets directly onto the platform.
 Compared to the Global Atlas however, OpenEI, despite having similar information, lacks a proper GIS system, which allows users to combine the different datasets.
-Additionally, wiki-pages always have the problem about the data quality (Stvilia, B., Twidale, M., Gasser, L. & Smith L. C., 2005, p.
+Additionally, wiki-pages always have the problem regarding data quality (Stvilia, B., Twidale, M., Gasser, L. & Smith L. C., 2005, p.
 8).
-This issue is also concerning the Global Atlas, but the Global Atlas was able to launch several initiatives on this topic, where the Global Atlas in collaboration with worldwide experts on this data is taking several steps in order to enhance the quality of the data available in the Global Atlas (IRENA, 2013, p.
+This issue also concerned the Global Atlas, but the Global Atlas was able to launch several initiatives on this topic, where the Global Atlas in collaboration with worldwide experts in order to take preventive measures to enhance the quality of the data available in the Global Atlas (IRENA, 2013, p.
 8ff).

-Another positive point concerning the Global Atlas competition environment is the share of the same goals by those organization, so is the goal to enhance the use of renewable energy by the Global Atlas the same goal as OpenEI, reegle, etc., this is what makes them eligible to partner up, what they indeed do (Global Atlas, 2015b).
+An important positive point concerning the Global Atlas competitive environment is the sharing of the same goals by all those organizations, whose goal is to enhance the use of renewable energy.
+This is what makes them eligible to partner up, what they indeed do (Global Atlas, 2015b).
 On the example can be seen in the screenshot of Figure 4, where the reegle and REN21 information is used to get better information on a spotted locality.